 Arbonia’s commitment in the area of CO2 and energy benefits the company by enabling it to meet rising customer expectations regarding sustainability as well as increasing legal requirements.

 ¹ The company's own electricity is produced by means of photovoltaic systems and a wind turbine.
 These plants do not cause any CO2 emissions during operation.

-2 Direct emissions due to the production of the greenhouse gases methane and nitrous oxide, which are not absorbed during growth.
-Biogenic CO2 emissions are reported outside of scopes according to the GHG protocol and amounted to 34 782 t CO2e in 2021 and 34 417 t CO2e in 2020.
+² Direct emissions due to the production of the greenhouse gases methane and nitrous oxide, which are not absorbed during growth.
+Biogenic CO2 emissions are reported outside of scopes according to the GHG protocol and amounted to 34 616 t CO2e in 2022 and 34 782 t CO2e in 2021.

 Data and calculation basis

-Scope 2: Country-specific emission factors are used ("location-based approach").
-Emission factors used: IEA 2020 and DEFRA.
+Scope 2: Emissions that result from the production of purchased electricity.
+Country-specific emission factors are used here ("location-based approach").

 Heating, Ventilation and Air Conditioning Division

 The HVAC Division is continually expanding its capacities for generating its own electricity and heat from renewable energies.
 A photovoltaic system at the production site in Kladovo (RS) generates around one third of the site’s own power requirements (114.82 MWh in the reporting year).
 This share is to increase to 50% through a more efficient network supply.
 The heat production and cooling take place through heat pumps with higher capacities, so that the need for gas is eliminated entirely.
 The Corbetta (IT) production site is also continually increasing the share of self-generated electricity.
 Currently, over half of the power requirements are covered by photovoltaics.
 Further investments are planned in order to further increase this share.
 In addition, charging stations for electric cars are being installed.